NEMA connector: Tamper-resistant receptacles

 Starting with the 2008 National Electrical Code and the 2009 Canadian Electrical Code, listed tamper-resistant receptacles that address electric shock hazards to children must now be installed in almost all areas of new or renovated dwellings.
 According to statistics cited by the NFPA, the code change adds only $40 to the cost of building an average, 75-receptacle home in the US.

-This safety measure reduces shock hazards to a child that attempts to insert a single conductive object into the receptacle.
+This safety measure reduces shock hazards to a child who attempts to insert a single conductive object into the receptacle.
 Inserting a normal, two-blade electrical plug applies simultaneous pressure on both sides of the receptacle to open an internal, spring-loaded shutter, but a foreign object fails to do so and therefore cannot make contact with the live electrical contacts.
 However, the device can still be defeated by inserting two objects simultaneously.
 Despite its weaknesses, the tamper-resistant receptacle is superior to protective plastic outlet caps which must be individually installed on each receptacle (and are a choking hazard when removed), and to sliding covers that children easily learn to defeat.

 AFCI receptacles

-The National Electrical Code has been updated for 2014 to address the use of Outlet Branch Circuit (OBC) Arc Fault Circuit Interrupter (AFCI) receptacles as an alternative to traditional circuit breakers when used for modifications, extensions, replacement receptacles, or in new construction.
+The 2014 edition of the National Electrical Code was updated to address the use of outlet branch circuit (OBC) arc-fault circuit interrupter (AFCI) receptacles as an alternative to traditional circuit breakers when used for modifications, extensions, replacement receptacles, or in new construction.
 AFCI receptacles reduce the dangers associated with potentially-hazardous arcing conditions (parallel arcs and series arcs), by interrupting power to arcing devices (e.g. a damaged appliance cord) that might otherwise not draw enough current to trip the primary circuit protection device.

 AFCI protection is mandated by the 2014 Code in residential family rooms, dining rooms, living rooms, kitchens, parlors, libraries, dens, bedrooms, laundry rooms, sunrooms, recreation rooms, closets, hallways or similar rooms.
 It is also required in dormitory units.
 AFCI receptacles look similar to GFCI receptacles in that they have a "Test" and "Reset" button on the face of the device for localized testing.
 This saves a homeowner a trip to the breaker panel, should the device trip.
 Unlike AFCI breakers, AFCI receptacles can be used on any wiring system, regardless of the panel.
 When installed as the first receptacle on a branch circuit, AFCI receptacles can provide series arc protection for the entire branch circuit.
 They also provide parallel arc protection for the branch circuit downstream of the AFCI receptacle.